 adequately addressed on an existing drug label or in a scholarly work.
 The winning submission will receive $35,000 (USD).

 The Sternfels Prize is named in honor of Edith and Ernst Sternfels.
 Ernst was an engineer involved in the design and construction of chemical plants around the world, including many involved in the synthesis of life-improving molecules.
 Edith was a nurse, dedicated to the welfare and treatment of patients.
-Together, they represent the wingspan of modern medicine, from highly technical science to personal attention and care.
+Together, they represent the breadth of modern medicine, from highly technical science to personal attention and care.

-New this Year
+New This Year